gocd/docs.go.cd/faq/oauth_overview.md

 ### Use the access token

-Now you are ready to query data from the Go server.
+Now you are ready to query data from the GoCD server.

 **Example Request:**